-Readibility is of utmost importance these days on the web, with screen sizes and resolutions varying while the population also gets older.
-If you’re a B2B company especially, you need to pay attention to the devices on which your audience are viewing your pages, because different screen sizes require different approaches.
+Readability is of utmost importance these days on the web, with screen sizes and resolutions varying while the population also gets older.
+If you’re a B2B company especially, you need to pay attention to the devices on which your audience is viewing your pages, because different screen sizes require different approaches.

-That said, the current recommended font sizes on desktop should be between 16-18px (1.6-1.8em).
+That said, the currently recommended font sizes on desktop should be between 16-18px (1.6-1.8em).
 Headings should be ~2x the size of body text, and subheadings scaled down from there to keep contrast.

-On mobile, font sizes should be at least 16px with headings ~1.3x the size of body copy.
-Also make sure to allow line spacing so that it’s natural to read what’s on the screen.
+On mobile, font sizes should be at least 16px with headings ~1.3x the size of the body copy.
+Also, make sure to allow line spacing so that it’s natural to read what’s on the screen.